chesko256/Arissa/readmes/arissa_TWR_readme.txt

 Overview
 ==================================

-Arissa is a Skyrim companion character with over 450 lines of dialogue, professionally recorded and beautifully voiced by the talented Nikkita.
+Arissa is a Skyrim companion character with over 600 lines of dialogue, professionally recorded and beautifully voiced by the talented Nikkita.
 She is designed as a game-long companion that can accompany you from start to finish.
-She is inspired by Emma and Amgepo's Vilja, Bethesda's Serana from Dawnguard, and the kinds of characters found in Bioware games.
+She is inspired by Bethesda's Serana from Dawnguard, and the kinds of characters found in Bioware games.

 Arissa is an Imperial with an independent, rebellious spirit and a gift for making expensive things disappear.

 Arissa is a rogue-type character with a dual-wielding combat style.
 She will readily use blades, bows, and any armor given to her.
 She levels as the player levels, favoring thief-oriented skills such as light armor, lockpicking and one-handed weapons.
+Her level is uncapped.

 Enjoy getting to know Arissa along your travels as you take part in her short-but-sweet two-part main quest line, complete with a new dungeon to explore.
 She earns every bit of her title of "wandering rogue", having criss-crossed Skyrim the better part of the last decade.
 She will readily chime in with witty, interesting, and insightful comments about over 40 areas across Skyrim as you travel together.
 If you were searching for a bold and knowledgable companion to accompany you on your long travels, look no further.
 She is fully embedded in Skyrim's world and fully lore-friendly.

-While Arissa cannot come close to the breadth of features offered by mods such as Vilja in Skyrim, we can promise an obsessive devotion to detail and quality while offering an experience that feels like a natural extension of the normal game.
+We promise an obsessive devotion to detail and quality while offering an experience that feels like a natural extension of the normal game.
 The voice acting and recording quality should sound as good as any NPC you'd encounter in the main game.
-The recordings are free of pops and wide fluctuations in quality or volume; it needs to be heard to be appreciated.
+The recordings are very high quality; it needs to be heard to be appreciated.
 The mod should also be free of typos and other grammatical errors.
 Every battle cry, "Uh huh", "Sure", "No thanks", and "Lead on" was carefully voice-acted and recorded by Nikkita; all dialogue spoken by Arissa is 100% original.

 Special attention was paid to adding a high level of variety to common phrases in order to keep things from sounding repetitive.
 Attention was also paid to trying to find a "sweet spot" in her talkativeness, erring on the side of staying quiet and allowing the player to enjoy the game.
 We never wanted her to be annoying or repetative, and I think you'll be pleased with what we've been able to accomplish.
 For us, she is a joy to adventure and spend time with, and we hope you feel the same.